Sioux Falls hail storm history

 Minnehaha County·NOAA NCEI Storm Events Database·~75-day publication lag

 Hail season in Sioux Falls peaks during June and July, with secondary activity in May and August.
-The timing of peak hail activity occurs later in the season compared to the Southern Plains due to Sioux Falls' higher latitude, and the most intense storms typically develop when atmospheric conditions align with the late spring and early summer moisture pattern.
+The peak arrives later in the season compared to the Southern Plains due to the higher latitude, as atmospheric conditions require more time to develop the instability and wind shear needed for severe hail production.
+Storms during these months can produce hail capable of causing functional damage to roofing and siding.

 Annual frequency — last 10 years